VOlekh/TypeScript_exercise_3_employee_data/src/READEME.md

 - Initially the list is empty.
 - User has 3 input rows: firstName, LastName and role
-- User push submit button to add lines.
+- User pushes submit button to add lines.